Flair Pro 2 vs Gaggia Classic Pro: A Worthwhile Debate Of Conventional Vs Unique Machines

 Quick Rundown of Flair Pro 2

-Flair Espresso Maker PRO 2 (Black) - An all manual lever espresso maker with stainless steel brew head and pressure gauge
+Flair UPDATED PRO 3 (Black) - All manual lever espresso maker with a stainless steel brew head, pressure gauge, and a shot mirror

-• MAJOR BREWING UPGRADES - The Flair PRO 2 features three upgrades over Flair’s other manual espresso makers including a removable stainless steel spout, an enhanced all-stainless steel bottomless portafilter with improved flow dynamics, and a silicone lever grip for better brewing ergonomics.
+• MAJOR BREWING UPGRADES - The Flair PRO 3 features three upgrades over Flair’s other manual espresso makers including a No-preheat thin cylinder for better brewing workflow, an integrated shot mirror and a preheat funnel for those brewing lighter roasts.

 Pros